ToomasMolder/X-road-scripts/monitor/docs/system_architecture.md

 * [Analyzer Module](#analyzer-module)
 * [Opendata Module (on 2 nodes)](#opendata-module)

+Overall system, its users and rights, processes and directories are designed in a way, that all modules can reside in one server and also in separate servers.

+Overall system is also designed in a way, that allows to monitor data from different X-Road v6 instances (ee-dev, ee-test, EE), see also [X-Road v6 environments](https://www.ria.ee/en/x-road-environments.html#v6).

+Overall system is also designed in a way, that can be used by X-Road Centre for all X-Road members as well as for Member own monitoring (includes possibilities to monitor also members data exchange partners).

 ![System overview](img/system_overview.png "System overview")

 ## Operational specifications

 ### Data flow expectation

-* It is expected to have maximum 1 billion (1 000 000 000) X-Road v6 **service calls (queries)** in production environment in 1 year period
+* It is expected to have maximum 1 billion (1 000 000 000) X-Road v6 service calls (queries) in production environment in 1 year period
-* Each query log might collected from both query partners (Client and Producer), id est maximum 2 billion (2 000 000 000) X-Road v6 service call **logs** in production environment in 1 year period:
+* Each query log might collected from both query partners (Client and Producer), id est maximum 2 billion (2 000 000 000) X-Road v6 service call logs in production environment in 1 year period:
   * 165 000 000 logs per month
   * 40 000 000 logs per week
   * 5 500 000 logs per day